machinegun221b/taxi-fare-predictions/README.md

 ## Making Predictions

-Model seems to do fairly well in predicting fare for a taxi ride in Chicago, Illinois in May of 2022.   <br>
+Model seems to do fairly well in predicting fare for a taxi ride in Chicago, Illinois in May of 2022.

 Most of the predicted values do not vary significantly from the observed value judging by the L1_LOSS data.